Building a Comprehensive Incident Response Plan

 Containment and Eradication

 Upon identifying and confirming a security incident, the next step is to contain its spread and eradicate the threat from the organization’s systems and networks.
 This may involve isolating affected systems, disabling compromised accounts, and removing malicious software from infected devices.
-It’s crucial to act quickly and decisively during this phase to prevent further damage and limit the impact of the event on business operations.
+It’s crucial to act quickly and

 Recovery